tinyviber/open-anki/docs/backend-development.md

 ## Local development

-- Install dependencies with `bun install` from `packages/backend`.
+- Install dependencies with `bun install` from the repository root.
+The project now uses Turborepo workspaces, so a single install prepares dependencies for the backend, frontend, and shared packages while downloading the Turborepo CLI.
 - Provision a database.
 The backend auto-detects Supabase CLI environments, so starting Supabase locally with `supabase start` is the easiest option.
 You can alternatively export `DATABASE_URL` when connecting to a remote Postgres.
-- Apply database migrations and seed fixtures with `bun run migrate` followed by `bun run seed`.
-These scripts use [`node-pg-migrate`](https://github.com/salsita/node-pg-migrate) under the hood and will reuse the same connection string as the server.
+- Apply database migrations and seed fixtures with `bunx turbo run migrate --filter=packages/backend` followed by `bunx turbo run seed --filter=packages/backend`.
+The helper task `test:setup` 在检测到 `DATABASE_URL` 时会作为测试前置步骤自动执行上述命令。
-- Run the API in watch mode with `bun run dev`.
-The command continues to start the Fastify server directly from TypeScript and supports Bun's hot reload.
+- Run the API in watch mode with `bun run dev:backend`.
+The command delegates to Turborepo which in turn runs the package-level `bun run dev`.
+You can still start it manually from `packages/backend` if you prefer.
+- Execute the backend test suite with `bun run test:backend`.
+Additional Bun flags (for example `--watch`) can be appended after `--` and will be forwarded to `bun test`.
 - Environment variables can be supplied through your shell or a `.env` file.
   `NODE_ENV` defaults to `development` during local work which enables the pretty logger transport.